apify/pull-request-toolkit-action/README.md

 # What it does

-- Assign PR to the creator of PR
+- Assigns PR to the creator of PR
-- Fill missing milestone with a current milestone for the repository
+- Fills missing milestone with a current milestone from Zenhub

 # Action input